Five Membership Website Mistakes to Avoid

 If you think about it, WordPress itself is a free solution.
 That’s great!
 Honestly, that’s one of the reasons we love it.
 It’s an easy sell to our clients.
 But the reason we are successful with our membership sites is that we complement WordPress with some seriously powerful tools.

 Besides an increased possibility for things to break, using all free resources can look bad to your users.
 On one of our sites, we used a free print button feature.
 We tested it, it seemed to work great, so we left it.
-Next thing I know I get a call that people are saying there are ads being placed on their printouts.
+Next thing I know, I get a call informing me that people are saying that there are ads being placed on their printouts.
 This makes sense — I mean, the plugin has to make money somehow.

-Other examples include using free themes, free email responders, free lightboxes or fancyboxes, etc. We try to stick to the idea that if it is going to serve a critical purpose for your users on your site, pay for it.
-This includes your website hosting.
-Nothing is more maddening and painful than working on and browsing a very slow site.
-There is a reason some hosting is three dollars per month — it’s cheap.
+Other examples include using free themes, free email responders, free lightboxes or fancyboxes, etc. We try to stick to the idea that if it is going to serve a critical purpose for our users, pay for it.
+This includes our website hosting.
+Nothing is more maddening and painful than working on orbrowsing a very slow site.
+There’s a reason some hosting is three dollars per month — it’s cheap.
 Stay away from it.

 Mistake #4: Not protecting your investment.